Haribalajiravi/creamie-documentation/website/docs/binder.md

 sidebar_label: Binder
 ---

-## Binder

-Binder will make the data sync between a HTMLElement and Object.
+Binder syncs the data between a HTMLElement and an Object.

 Example:

-In your component html try will below code:
+Enter the followng code in `app-component.html`:

 ```html
     <input type="text" data="name" placeholder="Type anything">